humdrum-tools/humdrum-documentation/guide/ch28/index.md

 crescendos, continuations are indicated using the open parenthesis; for diminuendos, continuations are indicated using the closed parenthesis.

-In the `**dynam` representation, no distinction is made for various ways a composer might indicate a crescendo or a diminuendo.
+In the <span class="rep">dynam</span> representation, no distinction is made for various ways a composer might indicate a crescendo or a diminuendo.
 For example, it doesn't matter whether a diminuendo is notated as *dim.*, *dimin.*, *diminuendo*, *decres.*, *decresc.*, *decresendo*, *calando*, *morendo*, *se perdant*, *cédéz*, *gradually quieter*, or via a hairpin or wedge graphic diminuendo.
 All are represented by `>` \... `)` \... `]`.

-The `**dynam` representation also requires explicit resolution of possibly ambiguous dynamic markings.
+The <span class="rep">dynam</span> representation also requires explicit resolution of possibly ambiguous dynamic markings.
 In many cases, the user will be required to add dynamic markings that are only implicit in the original score.
 Interpreted dynamics are preceded by the upper-case letter `X`,